 Free video editors have become serious rivals to the alternative, paid programs in both capacity and scope of editing.
 However, the selection remains somewhat limited.

 We present the absolute best free video editors available for Windows.

 Keep in mind: The following software is only as effective as your know-how, and none of the free video editors for Windows 10 are instantly intuitive.

-If you’re looking for a more serious editor, give Lightworks a look.
-This tool has been around since 1989 (that’s 25 years) and has been used to edit many professional movies you’ve probably watched and enjoyed, like Pulp Fiction and Braveheart.
+If you’re looking for a powerful video editor, give Lightworks a look.
+Lightworks has been around since 1989 and has been used to edit many professional movies you’ve probably watched and enjoyed, like Pulp Fiction and Braveheart.

 The free version, unfortunately, comes with a few caveats, the most problematic being a lack of 1080p output.
 Free users can only output at 720p, which could be a major turn-off.
 If that doesn’t bother you, though, Lightworks is a solid choice.

 The free version of Lightworks will allow you access for seven days, at which time you’ll have to register officially through the Lightworks website to use.
 You can do all this early on by registering today.